gatling/gatling/src/sphinx/http/recorder.rst

 Configuring / Set up
 --------------------

-Install the CA certficate into the client device - gatlingCA.crt
+Install the CA certificate into the client device - gatlingCA.crt

 Configure the recorder to use the custom java keystore - gatling-custom.jks